 Hope as they say, springs eternal, and I for one, am not knocking it.
 There is ALWAYS the chance of the wild card.
 And that card is the Wheel of Fortune, as illustrated in this newspaper story.

 I told him he had good news coming.
 Not a Lottery win but a lucky break.

 His good news was not long in coming.
 The tarot had given a 50:50 answer for its own good reasons, not just to do with the laws of chance, because in a sense he DID woin the lottery.

-Not long after this, a matter of a very few weeks, after long involvement with a local radio station, he was made DJ of his very own radio programme.
+A few weeks after this he was made DJ of his very own radio programme.

 How about that for a jackpot.
 AND he had earned it.

 Till next time 🙂